Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 Due to I/O lines impedence, the Arduino Nano is however not a reliable interface to drive the Game Boy Printer (it may work or not without any pattern, maybe you'll be lucky), so it can be used as Game Boy Printer emulator only.
 If you intend to use both the Game Boy Printer emulator and the printer interface features (see Uno shield section), prefer the Arduino Uno which is 100% reliable in both uses.

+Despite this minor limitation, the Arduino Nano is particularly fancy and flashy as Game Boy Printer emulator.

 ![](PCB_Arduino_Nano/PCB.png)

 **Parts needed:**